Conzar/negative-control-detection-protocol/README.md

 ## Initial Brainstorming

 * Describe the process used to isolate human pathogenic virus.
-* Setup an expirment that uses this same process but with healthy human cells
+* Setup an expirment that uses this same process excluding adding a sample.
+Instead just use Monkey Kidney Cells + UTM + any additional antibiotics that are usually added.
+Also ensure to keep the same ratio of nutriants as in the standard protocol.
 * Observe
-* Setup a real negative control expirement that DOES NOT use UTM, Monkey Kidney Cells, etc.
+* Setup a real negative control expirement that DOES NOT use UTM, Monkey Kidney Cells, etc. (maybe too costly and not needed).

 ## Background Reading